2i2c-org/team-compass/services/interactive-computing/events-exams-workshops.md

 # Handling events

-Sometimes, communities will want to run events like workshops, exams or even conferences on their hubs.
+Many communities run events like workshops, exams or even conferences on their hubs.
 The hubs might be specifically deployed to serve this purpose, or they might be their day to day hubs.
 In either case, there are infrastructure updates that need to happen to ensure that the hub can sustain the increased load and change in workflow.

 ```{tip}
 The infrastructure guide for events is available at https://infrastructure.2i2c.org/howto/prepare-for-events/.